saboorium/fuckIULfeedbacks/README.md

 2. Open your browser and create a new bookmark.
 3. Edit the bookmark and replace the URL with the provided code.
 4. Save the bookmark.
-5. Navigate to the Feedback Fourm page, open the bookmarks, and tap on the bookmarklet to execute it.
+5. Navigate to the Feedback Fourm page, type name of Bookmark in Address Bar, and tap on the Result to execute the script.

 ### On PC
 1. Copy the code provided in the **Code** section below.